 Mirrors might give you a front or rear view of your wedding dress, but pictures bring out the details and curves to your attention.
 Ask your shopping squad to take pictures of you in the wedding dress from different angles so you can have a better idea of how it looks on you.

-Pictures also help you compare different dresses afterward, and you might end up finding your perfect wedding dress.
+Pictures also help you compare different dresses afterwards, and you might end up finding your perfect wedding dress.

 Decide on which one feels the most magical!
 Speak to your bridal consultant to help you out with accessories needed to make it “extra” magical and to fit you perfectly!